 Also in 2013, he won the Whitmore Press Manuscript Prize.
 The resulting collection of poems – the thin bridge – has just recently been released.

-Another collection – Immune systems – was released by Transit Lounge in 2015.
+Another collection – Immune systems – a semi-fictional verse novella on medical tourism, coupled with a series of ghazals on India – was released by Transit Lounge in 2015.

 Andy has the genetic condition Marfan Syndrome.